 What is unique about this program?

-Together with Cornell Global Health students, ILR students will participate in 2-weeks of courses in Mysore at the Vivekananda Institute of Indian Studies (VIIS) to prepare for work in their service-learning placements.
+IN-person: Together with Cornell Global Health students, ILR students will participate in 2-weeks of courses in Mysore at the Vivekananda Institute of Indian Studies (VIIS) to prepare for work in their service-learning placements.
 For more information about the courses of study, visit the courses page.

 A summer of the program parts: